MENTORSHIP PROGRAM

 Five mentorships are available each year thanks to the generous support of five Professional Members who volunteer their time for a 12 month period to make this program possible.

 Nikon is the exclusive sponsor of the Assistant/Emerging Membership category and one successful applicant is awarded $5000 worth of Nikon camera gear of their choice, generously donated by Nikon.
+The mentee is selected by the IMAA Committee based on their engagement and progress in the program.

 Nikon Australia is a long standing supporter of the imaging community - from working professionals, students, media, and emerging creators.
 As a brand that continues to deliver innovative product solutions for creatives, the alignment with Image Makers Association Australia is one that will allow even greater understanding of how to best to support an ever changing industry.